Israel president on 1st visit to UAE amid regional tension | Politics

 - United Arab Emirates

-The office of President Isaac Herzog said he would be meeting top officials including Abu Dhabi's powerful Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, the de facto Emirati leader, along with members of the country's small but growing Jewish ex-pat community.
+During over two hours of talks, Herzog urged more countries in the region to join in recognizing Israel and condemned the recent aerial attacks on Abu Dhabi claimed by Yemen's Houthi rebels that marked a serious regional escalation.

+''I wish to emphasize that we completely support your security requirements and we condemn in all forms and language any attack on your sovereignty,'' Herzog told Sheikh Mohammed, according to his office.

-He also was expected to visit Expo 2020, the world's fair in Dubai, where Israel has hosted a series of events at its national pavilion.
+Herzog was also expected to meet members of the country's small but growing Jewish expat community and on Monday to visit Expo 2020, the world's fair in Dubai, where Israel has hosted a series of events at its national pavilion.

-Upon landing in Abu Dhabi, Herzog was greeted with a warm handshake by Emirati Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan.
-They then held talks in the royal palace.

-The president plays a largely ceremonial role as a national unifier in Israel's parliamentary system, where the prime minister holds the most power.

 Palestinian leaders have condemned the normalization deal as a betrayal of their cause for statehood.